The 2017 Santa Cruz Island 13.1 mile Eco extreme half marathon is set for Saturday , Fall 2017. TBD

 Please to be sure and thank Island Packers on race day for their transportation support.

-Scorpion Harbor, is on the east end of Santa Cruz Island.
+Prisoners Harbor, is on the south east end of Santa Cruz Island.
 We will be greeted by NPS Rangers who will help us with the 5 minute island briefing-orientation.
-The race will begin at sea level and the rugged trail will climb to 1407 feet in about 3 miles.
+The race will begin at sea level and the rugged trail will climb to 1300 feet in about 2.7 miles to the 1st Comfort Station .
 We encourage runners to run with water bladders or waist packs with bottles.
-We will have four aid stations with water and emergency medical care only.
+We will have a total of 6 aid stations with water and emergency medical care.

 This is an "eco-race" and want to make sure there is no trash left on the trails (goo, wrappers etc).